-City Fine Arts TourSix of our best galleries featuring contemporary, historic and modern art works
+City Fine Arts TourFive of our best galleries featuring contemporary, historic and modern art works

 Tour Description & Details

-Our day starts with a visit to three smaller galleries and the larger Auckland Art Gallery, all within easy walking distance of each other in central Auckland.
+Our day starts with a visit to two smaller galleries and the larger Auckland Art Gallery, all within easy walking distance of each other in central Auckland.

 First up is the Gow Langsford Gallery which is a commercial art space committed to fostering and promoting the best contemporary art from New Zealand and abroad.
 It is one of the country’s most established galleries and is widely regarded as its most influential dealer gallery.
 Uniquely, it has two exhibition spaces, one on Lorne St. and the other directly opposite the Auckland Art Gallery in the historic St James Building.